 Callback

 Callbacks are user-defined functions which are invoked during the execution of branch-and-bound algorithms at certain key steps of the procedure.
-These key points are called events in idol.
+These key m_n_points_bound are called events in idol.
 Callback functions can be used to monitor the algorithm’s progress, control its behavior, or perform additional processing.

 UserCutCallback and LazyCutCallback